freebasic/fbfrog/readme.txt

 - Add "presets", custom hard-coded header-specific translation helpers for fixups before and after normal translation (e.g. renaming symbols)

+- Allow registering type mappings dynamically, with built-in types added by default so we could remap custom types such as myint32 -> long (if wanted)

 - Add #if evaluation function, to solve out useless #if blocks (that's pretty common for C headers which support tons of different C compilers/systems,